ghalipm-vanier-college/starter-front-end-web-programming-project-winter-2025/README.md

 420-931-VA - Front End Web Programming Project (Winter 2025)

-This template repository is the starter project for Front-end Programming Project.
+This template repository is the starter project for Front End Web Programming Project.
 Written in HTML, CSS and JavaScript.

 ### Project Description